zeper-eng/mdsa-tools/docs/source/index.rst

       +++
       **A Systems Analysis of Ribosomal CAR-site Dynamics**

 Focused on leveraging unsupervised learning algorithm workflows—PCA/UMAP, clustering, and Markov state modeling (MSM)—our pipeline can build hydrogen-bond adjacency matrices from MDTraj or import them from Cpptraj.
-By design, the analysis and visualization modules are data-agnostic: they operate on either (i) an n×n adjacency matrix or (ii) an edge list (long-format table) of (i, j, weight) in the expected schema.
+By design, the analysis and visualization modules are data-agnostic as long as you fit the expected schema.

    .. grid-item-card::
       :link: examples